Croquis templates for sketching Fashion Flats! (videos in this post)

 What they have in common is that they were all sketched over one fashion sketch template/ croquis body (more on this page)

-So each garment was drawn for exactly the same figure.
+So proportionally, each garment was drawn for exactly the same figure.

-This way, when viewed, it is easy to see clearly how the garments can be layered and mixed within the collection of offerings- with precise proportions.
+This way, when viewed, it is easy to see clearly how the garments can be layered and mixed within the collection of offerings- via precise proportions.
+For example if i’m offering two skirts and one is just 3 inches longer or wider than the other, it is much easier to see that when I sketch all of my designs proportionally.

 (Imagine if the skirt was drawn large, and the top was drawn small, how hard it would be to understand the design and concept.– i find beginner students make this mistake all the time)